Shipwreck off Haiti could be Columbus’s Santa Maria, explorers say

 "I am confident that a full excavation of the wreck will yield the first-ever detailed marine archaeological evidence of Columbus' discovery of America," he added.

-Clifford, 68, who led a reconnaissance expedition to the site last month, will hold a press conference Wednesday morning at the Explorers Club in New York to announce the discovery.
+Clifford, who led a reconnaissance expedition to the site, will hold a press conference Wednesday morning at the Explorer’s Club in New York City to announce the discovery.

-Clifford said he would like the ship to stay in Haiti as part of a permanent exhibition to help the country's struggling tourism industry.

-The wreck was discovered in about 10 to 15 feet of water near a reef, and matches the length of the 115-feet keel of the Santa Maria, according to the exploration team.

-"The size of the wreck is consistent with the dimensions of the Santa Maria," said Dirk Hoogstra, general manager of the History channel TV network which funded the latest expedition to the wreck site.

-"There's not a whole lot of wood left after all these years," he added, saying it's unclear how much of the ship could be recovered from the sea.

-The Santa Maria was one of a fleet of three vessels that left Spain in 1492 to look for a shorter route to Asia.
-The ship, after arriving near the Bahamas, drifted onto a reef and had to be abandoned.
+The Santa Maria was one of a fleet of three vessels that departed Spain in 1492 looking for a shorter route to Asia.
+The ship, after arriving near the Bahamas, drifted into a reef and had to be abandoned.
 Columbus ordered sailors to build a fort nearby before taking the remaining two ships back to Spain to report his findings.

-Clifford has worked on numerous historic wrecks around the world, including Captain Kidd's flagship off Madagascar.

-His team first discovered the wreck off Haiti in 2003, but were unable to identify the ship.
-Yet the discovery of Columbus’ encampment on nearby Haiti and data from the explorer’s diary prove the heavily decayed vessel on the sea floor was the Santa Maria, he now believes.
+Clifford and his team first discovered the wreck in 2003, but were unable to identify the ship.
+Yet the discovery of Columbus’ encampment on nearby Haiti and data from the explorer’s diary appear to prove the heavily decayed vessel on the sea floor was the Santa Maria.

-A cannon was initially found as part of the wreck but archaeologists at the time misidentified it as dating from a different historical period, Clifford told CNN.

-After conducting further research on cannons from Columbus' day Clifford concluded it could have come from the Santa Maria.

 (Editing by David Adams and James Dalgleish)